The Free Will Defense

 The Core Argument

-Plantinga’s defense can be stated in four steps:
+Plantinga’s defense runs in four steps:

 Transworld Depravity